Bombo01/Black-hole-ad-blocker/README.md

 # Black hole ad blocker ![Black hole ad-blocker logo](/images/blackhole_32.png)

-Chromium ad-blocker is an invisible ad-blocker created for Chromium-based browser (Brave, Chrome...).
+Black hole ad-blocker is an invisible ad-blocker created for Chromium-based browser (Brave, Chrome...).

 > This project is currently under development, therefore it may not work as expected.